 The voltage regulation of the transformer can be determined at any load and power factor after knowing the values of Zes and Res.

-In the short circuit test the wattmeter record, the total losses including core loss but the value of core loss is very small as compared to copper loss so, the core loss can be neglected.
+In the short circuit test the wattmeter record, the total losses, including core loss but the value of core loss are very small as compared to copper loss so the core loss can be neglected.

 11 thoughts on “Open Circuit and Short Circuit Test on Transformer”

 Thanks for explaining the process of open circuit and short circuit test.
 Can you add some mathematical example here?
 I need to do some math about open circuit and short circuit test.
 So I’m finding an online calculator

 Do you think this calculator will provide me correct answer?